yuto-kamimura/sample-golang/README.md

-# sample golang
+# sample golang echo server

-# This project is sample golang server with echo to create webapp!
+# This project is sample of golang server with echo to create webapp!

 # to create docker container